 Pea, R., Nass, C., Meheula, L., Rance, M., Kumar, A., Bamford, H., Nass, M., Simha, A., Stillerman, B., Yang, S., & Zhou, M. (2012, January 23).
 Media Use, Face-to-Face Communication, Media Multitasking and Social Well-Being among 8-12 Year Old Girls.
 Developmental Psychology.
 Advance online publication.

-Penuel, W. R., & Gallagher, L. P. (in press).
+Penuel, W. R., & Gallagher, L. P. (2008).
 Comparing three approaches to preparing teachers to teach for deep understanding in Earth science: Short-term impacts on teachers and teaching practice.
 The Journal of the Learning Sciences.

 Penuel, W. R., Benbow, A., Mably, C., McWilliams, H., McAuliffe, C., & Hayden, M. M. (2009).
 Teaching for understanding in Earth science: Comparing impacts on planning and instruction in three professional development designs for middle school science teachers.
 Journal of Science Teacher Education, 20, 415-436.